Pernštejn family: Decline

 Jan IV the Rich had three sons: Vojtěch II, Jaroslav and Vratislav II.
 Vojtěch II expanded the family library and started the art collection of Pernštejn family.
 He and Jaroslav both died without heirs and so the whole dominion was once again in the hands of one person – Vratislav II.
 Vratislav II of Pernštejn was a well traveled man.
 He studied at universities in Prague, Vienna, later also in France and Italy.
-He served as an envoy to the Habsburg kings and – during his stay in Spain – married a local noblewoman Maria Manriquez de Lara.
-They both moved back to Bohemia and Maria Manriquez brought with her a statue that later became famous as the Infant Jesus of Prague.
+He served as an envoy to the Habsburg kings and – during his stay in Spain – married a Spanish noblewoman Maria Manrique de Lara (1538–1608).
+They both moved back to Bohemia and Maria Manrique de Lara brought with her a statue that later became famous as the Infant Jesus of Prague.
 Their glamorous lifestyle in Prague combined with dowries for their five daughters resulted in a loss of domains and later debts, from which the House of Pernštejn never quite recovered.

 In 1596, his son Jan V was forced to sell the main seat of their family – the Pernštejn Castle.
 He died a year later on a battlefield.
 His only son Jan Vratislav also died on a battlefield in 1631 during the Thirty Years War.
 He was the last male member of House of Pernštejn.
-His sister – the last female member – died fifteen years later.
-Through the marriage of Zdeněk Popel of Lobkowicz with Polyxena of Pernštejn – daughter of Vratislav II of Pernštejn – the black aurochs of Pernštejn family was added to the House of Lobkowicz coat of arms where it appears to this day.
+His sister, Frebonie Eusebie of Pernštejn (1596–1646)– the last female member of the family – died fifteen years later.
+Through the marriage of Zdeněk Popel of Lobkowicz with Polyxena of Pernštejn – daughter of Vratislav II of Pernštejn (1530–1582)– the black aurochs of Pernštejn family was added to the House of Lobkowicz coat of arms where it appears to this day.